smartdevicelink/sdl_evolution/proposals/NNNN-widget-support.md

 <enum "PredefinedScreens" since="5.1">
 <element name="DEFAULT_SCREEN" value="0">
   <description>
-    The default screen is a main screen precreated on behalfs of the app.
+    The default screen is a main screen pre-created on behalfs of the app.
   </description>
 </element>
 </enum>